BlueSquare23/web-lgsm/docs/faq.md

 >   Where there are multiple matches, the last match is used (which is not
 >   necessarily the most specific match).

+9. Question: I'm getting this error why trying to install game servers "Failed to change ownership of the temporary files Ansible (via chmod nor setfacl) needs to create despite connecting as a privileged user.
+Unprivileged become user would be unable to read the file."
+How do I fix this?
+   - Answer: If you're seeing this error, its likely your install.sh never completed fully, and the `playbooks/vars/web_lgsm_user.yml` var is either still set to the `<PLACEHOLDER>` value or the incorrect web-lgsm system user.
+   - To fix this, simply change the username in `playbooks/vars/web_lgsm_user.yml` file to the username the web-lgsm app is running as.